UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Wiki_Export/Accessing_RC_Systems.md

 You will need to install XQuartz to provide an X-Window System for Mac OS X. (Previously known as X11.app).

-You can then follow the Linux instructions using Terminal.app.
+You can then follow the Linux instructions using the Mac OS X Terminal.

 ### X-forwarding on Windows